vdux/vdux/Readme.md

 ## Local state

-Like components, local state is handled by middleware.
-Here, opinions diverge quite a bit on what the best practices are. vdux was designed specifically to address this issue - and can support any/all major philosophies on this subject.
-As I see them, they are:

-  * True local state (what React does)
-  * Single state cursor with manual propagation (e.g. [react-cursor](https://github.com/dustingetz/react-cursor))
-  * Monadic pseudo-local state (e.g. [virtex-local](https://github.com/ashaffer/virtex-local))

-vdux & [virtex](https://github.com/ashaffer/virtex) were designed expressly to make the third of these possible, so that is what i'll discuss here.
-What that means is just that all of your state is kept in your global redux state atom, and your local state middleware will pluck out the appropriate state object from the global state atom and pass it to you whenever your component needs it, keeping your rendering tree functionally pure.
-If you put [virtex-local](https://github.com/ashaffer/virtex-local) in your middleware stack, your components models will be augmented with some new properties:

-  * `state` - Your component's state
-  * `local` - A curried function that directs actions to your component.
-  * `ref` - Used for inter-component communication, and analogous to React's refs.

-Your component may also now export some new functions:
+In vdux, all of your state is kept in your global redux state atom under the `ui` property.
+In order to support component local state, your component may export two additional functions:

   * `initialState` - Receives `model` and returns the starting state for your component.
   * `reducer` - A reducing function for your component's state.
 Receives `(state, action)` and returns a new state.